pulumi/terraform-provider-datadog/website/docs/r/screenboard.html.markdown

 - `increase_good` - (Optional, only for widgets of type "change") Boolean indicating whether an increase in the value is good (thus displayed in green) or not (thus displayed in red).
 - `style` - (Optional, only for widgets of type "timeseries", "query_value", "toplist", "process") describing how to display the widget.
 The structure of this block is described below.
 At most one such block should be present in a given request block.
 - `conditional_format` - (Optional) Nested block to customize the style if certain conditions are met.
 Currently only applies to `Query Value` and `Top List` type graphs.
-* `metadata_json` - (Optional) A JSON blob (preferrably created using [jsonencode](https://www.terraform.io/docs/configuration/functions/jsonencode.html)) representing mapping of query expressions to alias names.
+* `metadata_json` - (Optional) A JSON blob representing mapping of query expressions to alias names.
 Note that the query expressions in `metadata_json` will be ignored if they're not present in the query.
-For example, this is how you define `metadata_json` with Terraform >= 0.12:
+For example:
   ```
   metadata_json = jsonencode({
     "avg:redis.info.latency_ms{$host}": {